nooraldeen97/reading-notes/201/class-05.md

 intend to use inside it.<br>
-**Adding images in HTML:** by a img tag , its a selfclosing tag and it include src which is the link of the image and alt and its optional you need in order there is a problem to show the picture it shows an alternative to inform the users for example :here there is a picture , and you can add a height and width for your image.<br>
+**Adding images in HTML:** by a img tag , its a selfclosing tag and it include src which is the link of the image and alt and its optional you need in order there is a problem to show the picture it shows an alternative to inform the users for example :here there is a picture , and you can add a height and width for your image.<br>N

 ### color can make your website alive , there are three ways th spacify the colors for your pages
 1- RGB values : these expression indicate how much red , green and blue colors are used to make it up .<br>